yasen-yankov/ios-docs/Guides/Chart/chart-custom-drawing.md

 <img src="../images/chart-custom-drawing002.png"/>

-All fills and strokes allow you to specify not only corner raduis, but also which corners to round.
+All fills and strokes allow you to specify not only corner radius, but also which corners to round.
 Semi-transparent red fill with only two corners rounded can be defined like this:

     TKSolidFill *fill = [TKSolidFill solidFillWithColor:[UIColor colorWithRed:1.f green:0.f blue:0.f alpha:0.5f] cornerRadius:8.f];
     fill.corners = UIRectCornerTopLeft | UIRectCornerBottomRight;